-If you're an up-and-coming Canadian doc maker or a CBC employee with prior audio experience, you may want to check out the Doc Project Mentorship Program.
+If you're an up-and-coming Canadian doc maker or a CBC employee with prior audio experience you may want to check out the CBC Radio Doc Mentorship Program.
 This program pairs less experienced radio doc producers with established CBC doc editors at a number of shows across the CBC Radio One network.

 Show mission statement

 The Doc Project is where you'll hear the story you can't stop thinking about.
-Our show brings you high-stakes storytelling at its most artful and human, surprising you and expanding your world.
-The Doc Project.
-Stories lived, stories told.
+Our original documentaries are Canadian in focus, universal in scope.
+Every week, we bring you high-stakes storytelling at its most artful and human — stories that dive deeper, revealing our shared humanity.

 Though our show airs many different kinds of stories, they all have the following in common: